 Whereas most sectors in society have gone through fundamental transformations in the past century, education provision is very much the same as it was a hundred years ago.
 We believe that the main problem in education is the lack of incentives to improve student performance.

 We also believe that the incentive structure cannot be fundamentally changed for the better without a move towards a more market-based education system that gives students and parents the freedom to choose the education that best suits them and their children, and providers autonomy to tailor their services in response to demand.

 There are various ways in which these goals could be advanced, and the Centre has no corporate position on the exact way forward.
-For example, it does not prescribe the specific regulatory framework, if any, that would be needed to enable more decentralised provision.
-Instead, we seek to stimulate debate from different perspectives on how we can produce a functioning education market that advances the goal of increasing overall quality in the system.
+For example, it does not prescribe the specific regulatory framework, if any, that should accompany markets.
+Instead, the Centre seeks to stimulate debate from different perspectives on how we can produce a functioning education market that advances the goal of increasing overall quality in the system.

-Instead we advocate an experimental approach to policy-making where pilots are required, and the development of an integrated set of complementary reforms.
-This means that we are often thinking within a longer-term political time-frame than is commonly the case.
+We advocate an experimental approach to policy-making where pilots are required, and the development of an integrated set of complementary reforms, which means that we are often thinking to a longer-term political time-frame than is commonly the case.

 In keeping with this emphasis, we publish books and in-depth policy studies which in turn frame and inform our shorter reports and comment pieces on day-to-day education policy matters.